Welcome to college!

 Having Trouble Adjusting?

 The Counseling Center is always available to provide you with additional resources and help you make an effective transition.
-Come by the Counseling Center which is on the 3rd floor of the Student Center (Room 305), call 405-574-1326, or email us at email@example.com.
+For more information come by the 3rd floor of the Student Center (Room 305), call 405-574-1326, or email email@example.com.